Last Updated on

 The Good Friday procession in Malta is an epic event, with several parades around the Mediterranean island clocking in at two plus hours.
 This is one of country’s most important public holidays; Malta basically shuts down for this event.
 We attended the Good Friday procession in the village of Zebbug (which means “olives” in Maltese).
 Hundreds of its residents take part in the parade, which is the high point of Holy Week in Malta.

-The procession starts at the 17th-century St. Philip Church.
+The Good Friday procession in Zebbug starts at the 17th-century St. Philip Church.

 Serving girls from the Pharaoh’s court.

 Jonah and the Whale make an appearance at the Good Friday procession in Malta.